-The 2017 graduation season officially kicked off this week at the Infinite Energy Center and Gwinnett Tech graduates were among the first to turn their tassels and toss their caps.
-On Thursday evening, May 18 there was a joyous celebration as Dr. D. Glen Cannon, President of Gwinnett Technical College, conferred hundreds of degrees, diplomas and certificates to students from all walks of life.
-Shan Cooper, Chief Transformation Officer of WestRock, was the honored keynote speaker.
-Nearly 600 students, ranging in age from 16 to 69, walked across the stage to receive their new academic credentials and mark the successful completion of their studies at Gwinnett Tech.
+LAWRENCEVILLE – On Monday, May 9, there was a joyous celebration as Dr. D. Glen Cannon, president of Gwinnett Technical College, conferred hundreds of degrees, diplomas, and certificates to students from all walks of life.
+More than 550 students chose to walk across the stage to receive their new academic credentials and mark the successful completion of their studies at Gwinnett Tech.

-While many students will launch into their careers immediately following graduation, others will continue their education at other colleges and universities thanks to Gwinnett Tech’s sound transfer agreements with 42 other institutions of higher learning across Georgia.
+While many students will launch into their careers immediately following graduation, others will continue their education at other colleges and universities, thanks to Gwinnett Tech’s transfer agreements with other institutions of higher learning across Georgia.

-For the full 2016-2017 academic year, the College will confer more than 3000 awards to an estimated 1500 graduates.
 Gwinnett Tech is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
-Nineteen programs hold other specific industry accreditations.
-Seven of the College’s programs achieved 100% licensing exam pass rates this past academic year and many are ranked in the top ten academic programs in the nation.
+Twenty-one programs hold other specific industry accreditations.
+Many are ranked in the top ten educational programs in the nation.